On this page

 #- Provide detailed information about where and when your most recent passport was lost or stolen.

-- Details about the loss or theft of your passport
+- Details of the loss or theft of the passport

 - Applicant identification information